Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Thurs.
 November 13: Penedès Wine Region - Still Wines and Catalan Food Pairings

 We’ll spend the next two days immersed in the Penedès region, the largest and one of the most important wine-producing areas in all of Catalonia.
 You’ll gain a deeper understanding of wine, not just how it’s made, but how to taste it, talk about it, and recognize why the local wine almost always pairs best with the local cuisine.
 There’s a reason the saying goes, “what grows together, goes together” --- the flavors of a region are meant to be enjoyed side by side.
 We’ll visit two different organic wineries today.
 At one of the wineries, we’ll enjoy a relaxed, home-cooked lunch prepared just for us.
-Each visit will include an overview of the winery’s philosophy, a tour of the vineyard and property, and an in-depth tasting — all hosted by the owner or winemaker.
+Each visit will include an overview of the winery’s philosophy, a tour of the vineyard and property, and an in-depth tasting, all hosted by the owner or winemaker.
 You’ll taste and drink some incredible bottles, many of which never leave the region, made by small-scale family vintners and artisans.

 Return to the hotel to unwind and share a multi-course dinner tonight with selected premium wine pairings.

-Thurs.
+Fri.
 November 14: Penedès Wine Region Continued - All about Cava

-After breakfast, we’ll spend the day learning more about this winemaking region with a visit to a winery known for its high-quality Cava, produced using the traditional method (méthode champenoise), the same process used in the Champagne region of France.
+After breakfast, we’ll spend the day learning more about Penedès with a visit to a winery known for its high-quality Cava, produced using the traditional method (méthode champenoise), the same process used in the Champagne region of France.
 The visit includes a homemade lunch with the winemaker and their family.
-After lunch, we’ll take part in a hands-on disgorging session — a key step in sparkling wine production where sediment from the second fermentation, which occurs in the bottle, is removed.
+After lunch, we’ll take part in a hands-on disgorging session, a key step in sparkling wine production where sediment from the second fermentation, which occurs in the bottle, is removed.
 This process is essential for clarity and stability and requires precision and timing.
 You’ll see firsthand how each bottle is finished, recapped, and prepared for release.
 By the end of the visit, you’ll have a working knowledge of how Cava is made from start to finish, including fermentation, initial bottling, 2nd fermentation, riddling, disgorging, dosage, and finally, corking/caging.
-That afternoon, we’ll head back to Barcelona to unwind before the final evening of our program.

-Fri.
+Sat.
 November 15: Return to USA (or extend your trip a few days to keep exploring Barcelona!)

 Breakfast at the hotel and then transfer to BCN airport.